 If you want to correct misalignment, lighten discolored teeth, or opt for dental restoration, your dentist is the best resource for treatment advice.

-Advances in cosmetic dentistry have come a long way since the past decade, providing solutions to virtually any dental aesthetic issues.
+Since the past decade, advances in cosmetic dentistry have come a long way, providing solutions to virtually any dental aesthetic issues.

-Abrasive ingredients like silica or baking soda in whitening paste gently polish away surface stains caused by foods, but a whitening toothpaste that also contains fluoride is your best bet; it helps strengthen the tooth’s enamel, which is more porous after bleaching.
-This will also soothe sensitivity and prevent stains and plaque from ruining your smile, Dr. Glassman says.
+However, a whitening toothpaste with fluoride is your best bet; it helps strengthen the tooth’s enamel.
+Dr. Glassman says this will also soothe sensitivity and prevent stains and plaque from ruining your smile.